- Professor of Music/Teacher in Classical Piano

 When he is not at the piano, Manabu enjoys gardening and swimming.
 In the summer, he swims a 1.7-mile open water course across Narragansett Bay to raise money for Save The Bay, Rhode Island’s premier organization for environmental protection.

-- Doctor of Musical Arts in piano performance, literature and pedagogy, University of Maryland
+- D.M.A. in piano performance, literature and pedagogy, University of Maryland

-- Master of Music in piano performance, Manhattan School of Music
+- M.M. in piano performance, Manhattan School of Music

-- Bachelor of Arts in music with honors in major studies, Whitman College
+- B.A. in music with honors in major studies, Whitman College